If you watch sports on TV or in the arena you probably have seen or heard of Betway.

 Start small.
 Place wagers on games you really think will hit and monitor what happens.
 If your bet is successful try wagering a bit more.
 Maybe create a two-leg, moneyline parlay.
 Before you know it, you’ll be a pro gambling round robins and teasers with the best of them.

 Betway is a great option for those dipping their toes into sports betting.
-It has a leg up on the competition in terms of its new-player bonus because it is a risk-free bet that reimburses in site credit if it doesn’t hit.
+It has a leg up on the competition in terms of its new-player bonus because it is a second-chance bet that reimburses in site credit if it doesn’t hit.
 That means if you place $100 on your first wager and it doesn’t hit, you’ll get $100 back in playable funds that can be used for as long as it is there.

 How to Calculate Moneyline Odds?